ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Transport Property Profiles {#property-profiles}

-To ease the use of the Transport Services API specified by this document, implementations can provide a mechanism to create Transport Property objects (see {{selection-props}}) that are pre-configured with frequently used sets of properties; the following are in common use in current applications:
+To ease the use of the Transport Services API, implementations can provide a mechanism to create Transport Property objects (see {{selection-props}}) that are pre-configured with frequently used sets of properties; the following are in common use in current applications: